Yes, you can Improve Hashimoto’s Through Diet

 You can and should think of alcohol as poison to your thyroid gland.

-Alcohol not only has the ability to poison or damage cells in your body, it has a direct negative effect on your pituitary gland and thyroid function.
+Alcohol not only has the ability to poison or damage cells in your body, but it also has a direct negative effect on your pituitary gland and thyroid function.

 Consuming alcohol can also cause damage to your liver which reduces how well your liver functions.